ryanczm/Analytic-Musings/_posts/2024-04-01-BP-statistical-review.md

 <img src="{{ site.imageurl }}/BPStatReview/8.png" style="width:100%;"/>
 </center>

 I was pretty surprised to learn that China produced more crude than Iran and further solidifies the power of the US as the top producer.
-Clearly, a country might have reserves, but economic, technological and political factors determine the ability to access and extract them.
+Clearly, a country might have reserves, but economic, technological and political factors determine the ability to access and extract them (Kashagan, I'm looking at you!).

 <center>
 <img src="{{ site.imageurl }}/BPStatReview/9.png" style="width:100%;"/>